felipeturing/math-applications/readme.md

 # Research

-Here you'll will find academic projects about math, computer-science, et. al that reinforce their knowledge in each subject for our.
+Here you'll will find academic projects about math, computer-science, et. al that reinforce our knowledge in each subject at National University of Engineering, Lima, Peru.

 ## Getting Started